unisi-tech/unisi/docs/unisi-programming-spec.md

 Persistent DB mode (requires `config.db_path` or `UNISI_DB_PATH` env var):
 - provide `id` and `fields` or compatible DB schema
 - supports `ids`, `filter`, `search`, linking
+- safe to declare at plain module level (e.g. a `data_model.py` imported by both a screen and plain backend code such as an HTTP handler), not only inside a screen's own compilation — construction no longer depends on a `User` already existing (see §9)
+- restart-safe: redeclaring the same `fields`/`link=` against an existing database does not re-trigger Schema Evolution just because the FK column (`link_id`) isn't spelled out in `fields` — see `docs/persistent_tables.md` §8 for the underlying reason
+- single-row access from backend code (webhook handlers, jobs, …) that only knows a row's ID or an exact field value: `dbtable.get(row_id)`, `dbtable.find_one(**field_equals)`, `dbtable.update(row_id, fields)` — see `docs/persistent_tables.md` §3.4/§10 for the full reference; reads always go straight to SQLite, never through `dbt.list`'s page cache

 Linked tables: